wallarm/product-documentation/docs/latest/admin-en/installation-kubernetes-en.md

 ```
 * `<YOUR_INGRESS_NAME>` is the name of your Ingress
 * `<YOUR_INGRESS_NAMESPACE>` is the namespace of your Ingress
-* `<APPLICATION>` is a positive number that is unique to each of [your applications or application groups](../user-guides/settings/applications.md).
+* `<APPLICATION>` is a positive number that is unique to each of [your applications or application groups][application-docs].
 This will allow you to obtain separate statistics and to distinguish between attacks aimed at the corresponding applications

 ### Step 3: Checking the Wallarm Ingress Controller operation